jkstill/sqlrun/README.md

                    the names of the bind variable files will be defined here as well default is ./sqlfile.conf

+        -parmfile  file containing session parameters to set see example parameters.conf

+        --runtime  how long (in seconds) the jobs should run the timer starts when the first session starts

 --bind-array-size  defines how many records from the bind array file are to be used per SQL execution
                    default is 1